ingresso-group/slate/source/includes/_intro.md

 ### (Required) Seat selection respects leaving singles policy
-If seat selection is supported, your interface must respect the `can_leave_singles` attribute set by a performance availability call.
-If the seat selection chosen by your customer would leave a single seat by itself in a block, and this is not allowed by the venue, your application must indicate to the customer that this reservation will fail.
+If seat selection is supported, your interface must respect the `allow_leaving_single_seats` attribute set for each price band by a performance availability call.
+If the seat selection chosen by your customer would leave a single seat by itself in a block, and this is not allowed by the venue for the price band the seats are in, your application must indicate to the customer that this reservation will fail.

 **Representative Test:** User opens event 7AA and selects seats B3 and B4<br/>
 When the customer selects seats B3 and B4 (leaving B2 unselected)<br/>